hanhdt/hanhdt/README.md

 ### Howdy, folks! 👋

-🌱 I'm a software engineer and continuously working on Backend API/Web development.
+🌱 Thanks for coming to see me.
+I'm a software engineer and continuously working on Web technologies and mostly contribute to API/Web app development.

-💬 Currently interested in JavaScript/TypeScript/Node.js, Vue.js, Serverless, Cloud and IoT stack.
-Also, persistently seeking ideas to build useful products.
+💬 Currently interested in JavaScript/TypeScript/Node.js, Vue.js, Serverless, cloud and IoT stack.
+Also, persistently seeking ideas to build useful products can help people's life around me better.

 📫 How to reach me: tranduchanh.ms@gmail.com